jquery/learn.jquery.com/README.md

 If you're unfamiliary with Git, you can still contribute by editing files directly via [GitHub's in-browser editor](https://github.com/blog/905-edit-like-an-ace).
 But you won't be able to create new content, and you'll still need a GitHub account and a fork of this repository.
 So we encourage you to [learn how to use Git and GitHub](http://help.github.com/); it'll probably pretty useful no matter what.

-## How Do I Get This Running Locally?
+## How Do I Preview This Project Locally?

 *This project requires Ruby >= 1.9 and [Bundler](http://gembundler.com/).
 If you don't already have a Ruby development environment, please see the corresponding section below.*